 Essentially, where your estate is worth more than £325,000 at death, there could be IHT to pay by your executors.
 IHT is a complex area and regular advice in this area is strongly recommended as a person’s IHT exposure is likely to change from year to year.

 As a general guide, it is key to make sure that you have a tax efficient Will in place and that you consider taking appropriate life assurance cover to help protect your family financially.
+The office of Tax Simplification undertook a review of IHT suggesting that it should be fundamentally changed.

 In addition to a regular consideration of your IHT exposure, you may wish to use the year-end to consider the following: